Esh07/Innovation-Technology-q-a/README.md

 These practice questions were created by Module Convenor using a Google Form (currently unavailable).

 Be aware that the answers to the questions are completely determined by the module convenor.
-As a result, if you google or something similar, you might find another option as an answer but it hasn't been verified by me yet (to be updated once I receive the result and response).
+As a result, if you google or something similar, you might find another option as an answer but it hasn't been verified by me yet (to be updated once I receive the feedback and response).
 So the repository currently relies entirely on the response from the Google Form.

 Treat this resource as a valuable tool to enhance your understanding and test your knowledge.